jesusrodriguezgonzalez/jesusrodriguezgonzalez/README.md

 ### I'm a frontend from Granada.
 I'm passionate aboout creating technology to elevate people, and building community.
 I enjoy collaborating with people and working in a team using the latest technologies. <br/><br>

--   🌱 I’m currently learning Angular and React Native
+-   🌱 I’m currently learning Python

 -   💬 Ask me about Tecnology